shautvast/jargo/README.md

 2. Why not create a drop-in replacement for maven written in rust?

-_While that would make migration a no-brainer, it seems too ambitious based on what I've seen of the maven codebase_
+_While that would (in theory) make migration a no-brainer, it seems too ambitious based on what I've seen of the maven codebase.
+Other than that you will most likely run into onforeseen issues while migrating this way, because this or that is subtly different here and there.
+Better avoid the promise of easy migration altogether._